Spirit0327/aarushg_2025/navigation/reflection.md

 I mostly made mistakes on questions asking me to specifically analyze boolean expressions and this was very difficult as many intricate images of code were difficult for me to comprehend.
 However I did learn to fix my mistakes on Skill 4.C: Identify and correct errors in algorithms and programs, including error discovery through testing.
 This was genuinely challenging for me on the practice exam and I hope to fix these.

+# FULL STACK BLOG

+## Executive Summary:
+For this sprint, I developed a full-stack feature that stores, manages, and analyzes chess moves and their evaluations.
+I created a backend database to store chess moves, built a RESTful API for CRUD operations, and integrated the backend with a frontend interface.
+Users can interact with this feature on the analysis page, where they can view, add, update, and delete chess moves dynamically.

+## Team Purpose:
+Our team is working on a chess-based social media platform where users can discuss chess strategies, analyze their games, and learn from others.
+My feature complements this vision by providing users with the tools to analyze their games, save key moves, and review them later for improvement and discussion.

+## Individual Feature:
+My feature focuses on enabling users to store and manage their chess moves and evaluations.
+Users can upload PGN files to analyze moves and save these moves to a database for later use.
+The manager page lets users perform CRUD operations, providing full control over their stored data.
+This feature enhances the user experience by allowing in-depth review and customization of their chess gameplay data.

+Key functionalities include:
+- **POST:** Automatically saves moves and their evaluations after a game is played or a PGN file is uploaded.
+- **GET:** Displays all saved moves in a dynamic table on the analysis page.
+- **PUT:** Updates the evaluation or status of a move (e.g., marking it as "played").
+- **DELETE:** Removes moves from the database when no longer needed.

+## Input/Output Requests:
+The evaluation API supports all CRUD operations:
+1. **GET:** The analysis page fetches all moves from the backend and displays them in a table dynamically.
+2. **POST:** A POST request is triggered when a game is completed, saving new moves and their evaluations to the database.
+3. **PUT:** Users can update the status of a move, such as marking it as "played," which sends a PUT request to the API.
+4. **DELETE:** A DELETE request is made when a user removes a move using the "Remove" button.

+These requests have been tested thoroughly using Postman to ensure correct functionality.
+Error handling ensures proper HTTP status codes (e.g., 200 for success, 404 for not found) are returned for each request.

+## Requests & DOM Integration:
+Fetch requests on the frontend dynamically interact with the REST API:
+- **GET Requests:** Populate the DOM by fetching data from the backend and rendering it in a table.
+Loops are used to iterate through the response data, creating rows dynamically.
+- **POST Requests:** Send new move data to the backend when a game concludes, and update the DOM to reflect the added move.
+- **PUT Requests:** Allow users to edit move details, such as changing the evaluation or marking a move as "played."
+- **DELETE Requests:** Dynamically remove moves from the database and the DOM.

+The backend uses Flask_SQLAlchemy as an ORM to manage database queries, abstracting SQL operations for ease of development.

+## Algorithmic Requests:
+My `_CRUD` class in the backend API handles POST, PUT, and DELETE requests:
+- The **POST method** takes move data from the frontend, validates it, and adds it to the database.
+Duplicate checks ensure data integrity.
+- The **PUT method** allows partial updates to entries, such as changing the evaluation or marking a move as "played."
+- The **DELETE method** removes a move from the database based on its unique ID, returning an appropriate success or error message.

+Each method parses incoming request data, performs validation, interacts with the database, and returns a JSON response with a status code.

+## Call to Algorithm Requests:
+Frontend JavaScript functions handle the integration of the REST API with the UI:
+- A **POST request** is triggered when the user finishes a game or uploads a PGN file.
+This adds new moves to the database and dynamically updates the table.
+- **GET requests** populate the moves table on page load, displaying all saved moves.
+- **PUT requests** allow users to mark moves as "played" or update their evaluations.
+These changes are reflected immediately in the DOM.
+- **DELETE requests** remove moves from the database and dynamically update the table to reflect the changes.

+For example, the "Mark as Played" button sends a PUT request to the API.
+Once the request is successful, the move is added to the "Played Moves" list and removed from the available moves table.

+## Summary:
+This feature provided valuable experience in building and integrating a full-stack application:
+- **Backend:** Developed a RESTful API with robust CRUD operations and integrated it with a database.
+- **Frontend:** Designed a dynamic interface that allows users to manage their chess gameplay data effectively.
+- **Testing:** Used Postman for testing API endpoints and ensured smooth interaction between the backend and frontend.

+This project helped me better understand the complexities of full-stack development, especially in managing state and ensuring seamless communication between the frontend and backend.
+I'm excited to refine and expand this feature in future sprints.